gluster/glusterfs-debian/README.md

 What is this?
 ---------------

-This is the packaging source for [glusterfs] that is used to build the community Debian & Ubuntu packages on [download.gluster.org] and in the [Launchpad PPAs], respectively.
+This is the packaging source for [glusterfs] that is used to build the community Debian & Ubuntu packages of glusterfs, glusterd2, glusterfs-core-utils, storhaug, etc., on [download.gluster.org] and in the [Launchpad PPAs], respectively.

 The interesting stuff is in branches dedicated to glusterfs & distro releases.